webextensions/live-css-editor/README.md

 <img width="32" alt="Mozilla Firefox Logo" src="extension/ui-images/logo-firefox_edited.png"> &nbsp; https://webextensions.org/ (self distributed installation)

 **Live preview of CSS/LESS code with an in-page editor.
-Featuring autocomplete, LESS code to CSS conversion, beautify, minify, etc.**
+Autocomplete, convert LESS to CSS, beautify, minify, CSS reloader, linter, ...**

 Run this extension and start writing your CSS/LESS code which gets applied immediately.
-The code you write will be stored on your browser's local storage at site level.
+The code you write will be saved in your browser's local storage at site level.

 **Featuring:**
 * Live editor for CSS/LESS code - Preview changes as you write code